tfiedor/tfiedor.github.io/_students/2023-02-bp-michal.md

 permalink: /students/2023-01-bp-michal
 ---

-This thesis was mainly supervised by Ing.
+Disclaimer: This thesis was mainly supervised by Ing.
 Jiří Pavela; I have served as additional technical consultant.
+The goal of this thesis was to experimentally try to measure the consumption of the energy of profiled programs.

 ## Abstract